kvarak/dnd/docs/_Rules/skills.md

     The practice of making animal skins and hides into objects of many forms, including the use of leather for protection and the use of leather as an adornment for aesthetic appeal, such as dyeing, painting, carving, stamping and molding.
     <details>
       <summary>Leather Armor</summary>
       The fashioning of leather as a protective covering used to prevent damage during combat, for both humanoids and animal mounts.
-You have Expertise on checks to craft leather armor.
+You have <b>Expertise</b> on checks to craft leather armor.
     </details>
     <details>
       <summary>Leather Art</summary>
       Decoration and artistic expression when producing leather items, to create objects of fine distinction with a legitimate tradable value.
 Wearing beautiful clothes and armor can offer a sense of respect and appreciation, even from those unaware of its value.
-Gifting such an item might give Expertise on Charisma checks, provided the recipient cares about such things and the item value is appropriate.
-When creating a leather art object, i.e. one that has a market value of at least 5 times the listed price, you can select one of the following benefits. reduce the cost of raw materials by 50%, your daily progress is x5 for this item or gain Expertise on checks to create the item.
+Gifting such an item might give <b>Expertise</b> on Charisma checks, provided the recipient cares about such things and the item value is appropriate.
+When creating a leather art object, i.e. one that has a market value of at least 5 times the listed price, you can select one of the following benefits. reduce the cost of raw materials by 50%, your daily progress is x5 for this item or gain <b>Expertise</b> on checks to create the item.
     </details>
     <details>
       <summary>Leather Clothing</summary>
       The making of leather garments and gear for both practicality and high fashion, as well as protection against the elements.
-You have Expertise on checks to craft leather clothing.
+You have <b>Expertise</b> on checks to craft leather clothing.
     </details>
     <details>
       <summary>Leather Containers</summary>
       The making of bags and containers made from leather.
-You have Expertise on checks to craft such items.
+You have <b>Expertise</b> on checks to craft such items.
     </details>
   </details>
   </div>
 </details>

 <details>
-  <summary>Metalwork (Group)</summary>
+  <summary>Metalwork (<b>Group</b>)</summary>
   <div markdown="1">
   The skill of working with metals to create individual objects, assemblies or large-scale structures.
 Metalworking consists of very different disciplines.
 When you choose this skill, select one of the subskills below.
 Even if you do not know a subskill, you still are aware of what is required to perform it, how to find someone who knows and theoretical knowledge of it, allowing you to make unskilled checks.